aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 By executing a stack in a CloudFormation template the following resources will be deployed in your AWS account:

-- AWS IoT Rule  `samplebinarytransform_TransformLoRaWANBinaryPayload_sample_device` with the neccessary IAM roles to perform rule actions
+- AWS IoT Rule  `samplebinarytransform_TransformLoRaWANBinaryPayload_sample_device` with the necessary IAM roles to perform rule actions
 - AWS Lambda function `samplebinarytransform-TransformLoRaWANBinaryPayloadFunction...`
 - AWS Lambda layer `samplebinarytransform-LoRaWANPayloadDecoderLayer...`